anuprshetty/py_grpc/README.md

 - source venv/bin/activate
 - pip install -r requirements.txt

+### gRPC

+- In REST call --> request_message --> HTTP payload --> TCP payload --> etc.
+- But In gRPC call --> request_message --> TCP payload --> etc.
+- So when a grpc_request_message reaches server (TCP payload), the expectation is GRPC service should directly get this TCP payload and proceed.
+- But now what's happening is grpc_request_message reaches server (TCP payload).
+Server passes it to uwsgi which thinks that it's a http protocol payload and tries to unpack it.
+This might be the reason for failure.

 ### Unary gRPC

 This is a simple gRPC which works like a normal function call.
 It sends a single request declared in the .proto file to the server and gets back a single response from the server.